ischoegl/ctapp/README.md

 # ctapp

-This is a simple example for a cantera derived application that is compiled against cantera source code.
+This is a simple example for a Cantera derived application that is compiled against Cantera source code.

-This example adds new C++ and cython cdef'd classes (illustrated using clones of `IdealGasFlow` and `IdealGasConstPressureReactor` defined in C++).
+This example adds Cython versions of new C++ classes (illustrated using clones of `IdealGasFlow` and `IdealGasConstPressureReactor` defined in C++).

-__Notes:__
- * the package depends on `cantera` and `libcantera-devel`, both of which are now available as conda packages.
- * the current version assumes Cantera >= 2.6.0
- * at the moment, the package requires a Linux installation
+> **Warning**
+> This branch compiles against Cantera 3.0.0a5, which is still under development.
+Conda
+> packages may not be up to date, so compilation from source is recommended.

+> **Note**
+> The package is untested on Windows.

 ## Installation

 ### Set up a conda environment

-> Note: headers in `libcantera-devel` may not install correctly on windows.

 Create and activate a conda environment